sumit5426/squareupApiTest/README.md

 # squareup-api-test
-This is repository for testing the APIs in GMS project.
+This is repository for testing the APIs in Square-UP project.